Editor's Note: This blog has been updated for accuracy and comprehensiveness on June 15, 2020. Photo by Hattie Kingsley Photography.

 Good news!
 According to this recent research article from ADT, more and more organizations are starting to realize that investing in their sales managers ability to coach, has a significant impact on sales results.
 Which begs the question, what type of ROI can we expect from sales coaching?

 It is a fair question, but the answer is complicated and simple at the same time.
 My visceral reaction to this question is to always qualify the conviction of the person asking the question via an analogy:

 "If you worked with a well-qualified personal trainer and you ate well, worked out diligently, and followed their month by month wellness plan that was proven to provide amazing progress and improvements, how would this impact your well-being?
-Would you look better, would you have more energy, would you lose weight, would you be more fit, would your cholesterol levels improve, would your blood pressure decrease, etc.?
-Would all of these new found benefits spill over into your success and effort at work, your parenting, your philanthropic efforts?"
+Would you look better, have more energy, lose weight, become more fit, lower your cholesterol levels and decrease your blood pressure decrease?
+Would all of these newfound benefits spill over into your success and effort at work, your parenting, your philanthropic efforts?"

 - Your top 20% of sales leaders achieve 110% of their quota and bring in $22 million in revenue.

 - Your remaining eight leaders achieve roughly 90% of their quota and bring in $18 million.